bio-miga/MiGA-Docker/aws/miga_aws_setup.md

 cd
 miga init
 ```
-Accept all of the default values except for the following questions:
+Accept all of the default values by pressing **Enter** except for the following questions:

 - Should I include MyTaxa modues?
 Answer no. MyTaxa modules are not included in the MiGA AMI.